Gunnison County contracts with the Natural Resources Conservation Service Colorado (NRCS) to provide wildlife conservation services.

 Notice of Gunnison County, BLM and USFS Road Closures

 Gunnison County, the Bureau of Land Management (BLM) and the United States Forest Service (USFS) temporarily closed a number of roads to all motor vehicles to protect Gunnison Sage-grouse during their mating season and to prevent road damage during wet spring conditions.
-These roads will be closed March 15, 2016.
-County and BLM roads will reopen on May 15, 2016 unless it is necessary to extend a closure to prevent resource damage.
-The U.S Forest Service Closures extend through June 16, 2016 to protect nesting Gunnison Sage-grouse.
+These roads were closed March 15th.
+County and BLM roads reopened on May 15th, unless it was necessary to extend a closure to prevent resource damage.
+The U.S Forest Service Closures were extend through June 16th to protect nesting Gunnison Sage-grouse.

 U.S Fish and Wildlife Service Gunnison Sage-grouse Listing Decision